Sunbird-Ed/sunbird-perf-tests/consumption-api-kube.md

 * Exact same infrastructre, container replicas, container cpu and memory limits were setup for Kubernetes and Docker
 * Docker and Kubernetes were setup with 12 Nodes - Standard D4s v3 (4 vcpus, 16 GiB memory) on Azure
 * Kubernetes was setup in AKS
+  * In AKS, Azure CNI networking was used
+  * A subnet with a CIDR /22 under the VNET was created to use in the AKS cluster
+  * Every pod gets a IP directly from the subnet
+  * There is no NAT between Kubernetes pods and nodes (Kubernetes nodes / External nodes)
+  * You will be able to directly connect to the pod using the pod ip
+  * If you inspect the traffic from / to pods, you will see the IP of the pod and not the node in which it is running
+  * For more information on Azure CNI, please visit - https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni
 * All the 12 nodes were used to invoke the service from Jmeter in round robin
 * Container repilcas -
   * Proxy - 12 (cpu limit - 1 core, memory limit - 1GB)